-All applicants will be assessed under the four headings shown in the table below.
+All applicants will be assessed under the headings shown in the table below.
 When awarding marks, the selection board will have regard to the contents of the application form and to answers at interview.

 Marking Scheme Mark

-1. Legal Knowledge, Specialist Expertise and Self Development 100
+1. Team Leadership 100

-2. Analysis and Decision Making Skills 100
+2. Judgement, Analysis and Decision Making Skills 100

 3. Management and Delivery of Results 100

 4. Interpersonal and Communication Skills 100

-TOTAL 400
+5. Specialist Knowledge, Specialist Expertise and Self Development 100

-In order to qualify to pass the interview, candidates must receive at least half of the marks available in each of the headings referred to above.
+TOTAL 500

+Candidates must receive at least half of the marks available in each of the competencies and reach an overall minimum standard in order to be considered for a role or inclusion on a panel.
 Candidates can draw on relevant work experience and/or experiences gained outside their work experience to demonstrate their ability or potential.